 d) Promote access to business development resources, including access to credit, and knowledge sharing that facilitates business activities

 - Proposals should be received by February 13, 2020

 - Projects should take place between March 1 and September 30, 2020

 An Embassy committee will meet upon receipts of applications and select the winning proposals.

-All applications must be received by the close of business (5pm) on February 13, 2020 at the U.S. Embassy Ouagadougou SCAC (Service CAC) or electronically to email address provided below.
+received by the close of business (5pm) on February 13, 2020 at the U.S. Embassy Ouagadougou SCAC (Service CAC) or electronically to email address provided below.